What is Considered Permission to Send Emails

 So what can be considered as permission to send email campaigns

 The primary purpose of the text below is to explain what is considered permission to send emails based on the most popular methods of collecting email addresses:

 - I bought/rented a 100% subscription base from a seller with a good reputation.

-- They all subscribed at my shop/online shop.
+- They all subscribed to my shop/online shop.

-- We were sponsors at the exhibition and people subscribed at our stand to receive our emails.
+- We were sponsors at the exhibition, and people subscribed to receive our emails at our stand.

 - This list is a few years old.
 All the people on the list subscribed through my website/stand/shop.